Torn down July 1886.

-The buildings housing the cemetery monuments and mantel business of Edwin Greble
+The buildings housing the cemetery monuments and mantle business of Edwin

-are on view.
-There is a large yard next to the office building and in front
+Greble are on view.
+There is a large yard next to the office building and

-of a three-storey manufactory to display the company's products.
-They are marble
+in front of a 3-storey manufactory to display the company's products.
+They

-obelisks, crosses, human figures, urns, pedestals, and slabs.
-There is also
+are marble obelisks, crosses, human figures, urns, pedestals and slabs.

-a small wooden outhouse on the far right side of the open exhibit space.
-Painted
+There is also a wooden outhouse on the far right side of the open exhibit